340.752.01 Epidemiologic Methods 2

 Second offering in the Epidemiologic Methods sequence.
-Builds on the concepts of epidemiologic reasoning, causal inference, and cohort design taught in Epidemiologic Methods 1.
-Provides a detailed presentation of threats to validity (information, confounding and selection bias), precision, and study generalizability.
+Builds on the concepts of epidemiologic reasoning, population health measures, validity, and study design taught in Epidemiologic Methods 1.
+Provides a detailed presentation of causal inference, study design and threats to validity (confounding, information bias and selection bias).
 Discusses a wide range of epidemiologic designs in detail, together with their advantages and limitations.
-Provides experience through laboratory exercises with epidemiologic methods and inference, issues in study design, calculation of measures of association, and literature interpretation.
+Laboratory exercises, assignments, and the MiniProject provide experience with applying concepts and calculations to problems drawn from real epidemiological data and published literature.

 - Learning Objectives:

-- Understand how epidemiologist evaluate whether an observed association likely reflects a causal relationship
+- Understand how epidemiologists evaluate whether an observed association likely reflects a causal relationship

 - Compare and contrast epidemiologic study designs and identify questions that can be appropriately answered with these different designs

-- Recognize and analyze the most important threats to validity: selection, information and confounding bias
+- Recognize and analyze the most important threats to validity: confounding, information bias, and selection bias

 - Methods of Assessment: